alexpevzner/sane-airscan/sane-airscan.5.md

     ; Discovery of WSD devices may be "fast" or "full".
 The "fast" ; mode works as fast as DNS-SD discovery, but in some cases ; may be unreliable.
 The "full" mode is slow and reliable.
-    ; This is also possible to disable automatic discovery ; of WSD devices.
+    ; It is also possible to disable automatic discovery ; of WSD devices.
 The default is "fast". ws-discovery = fast | full | off